Sabiri scores, Colley sees red as Sampdoria overcome Duncan's Fiorentina | Goal.com

 Abdelhamid Sabiri was among the goal scorers as Sampdoria silenced Fiorentina 4-1 in Monday’s Serie A outing.

-Buoyed by their 2-0 win over AS Roma their last time out, the Violets travelled to the Stadio Luigi Ferraris – needing a result to brighten their chances of qualifying for Europe next season.
+Buoyed by their 2-0 win over AS Roma their last time out, the Violets travelled to Stadio Luigi Ferraris needing a result to brighten their chances of qualifying for Europe next season.

-Nevertheless, the hosts had other ideas as they hit four goals past the visitors in the five-goal thriller.
+Nevertheless, the hosts had other ideas as they hit four goals past the visitors in a convincing win.

 Editors' Picks